 The NCS document; curriculum modification; alternative assessment procedures; multi-level teaching; designing a multi-level lesson; assessment for school readiness and foundation phase.

 This module will equip students with theoretical knowledge and practical skills in dealing with numeracy and literacy in Early Childhood Education and Foundation Phase.
 It is inquiry-based and takes on a critical stance on issues raised globally and nationally on the mediation and facilitation of literacy and numeracy in the Foundation Phase classroom.
 Students will be able to assist learners in the acquisition of mathematical and literacy concepts, skills and processes

-Develop knowledge and insight regarding learners with learning difficulties.
-Systemic factors that influence the development of the learner; the impact of perception (motor, visual and auditory) on the integrated learning process and principles of inclusive education.
-A practical learning support model which focuses on assessment as well as devising a supporting strategies to cater for individual needs.
+The neurological interpretation and processing of the reading process in the brain; the impact of perception (motor, visual and auditory) on the integrated learning process; learning support strategies (sound and word recognition); reading habits, extension of eye span and reading speed; reading motivation.
+A practical learning support model which focuses on assessment as well as devising a supporting programme to cater for individual needs.